 Application requirements for the Master of Health Administration program include:

-- Bachelor’s degree or higher from an accredited university.
-Applicants who graduated from a university outside the United States must provide a degree equivalency evaluation.
+- An accredited degree from a university recognized by the Council for Higher Education Accreditation (bachelor’s degree for masters programs and a master’s degree for doctoral programs).
+Applicants who graduated from a university outside the United States may have to provide a degree equivalency evaluation.*

-- Official transcript from a qualifying degree-granting institution.
+- Official transcript from the qualifying degree-granting institution.
 For students using VA benefits transcripts for all institutions attended are required.

 - A current resume.